storageos/storageos.github.io/_includes/operator/reference.md

 # Cluster Operator

-The StorageOS cluster operator is the recommended installation procedure to deploy a StorageOS cluster.

-The StorageOS cluster operator is a [Kubernetes native application](https://kubernetes.io/docs/concepts/extend-kubernetes/extend-cluster/) developed to deploy and configure StorageOS clusters, and assist with maintenance operations.
+Our cluster operator is a [Kubernetes native application](https://kubernetes.io/docs/concepts/extend-kubernetes/extend-cluster/) developed to deploy and configure StorageOS clusters, and assist with maintenance operations.
+We recommend its use for standard installations.

-The operator acts as a Kubernetes controller that watches the `StorageOSCluster` CR.
+The operator acts as a Kubernetes controller that watches the `StorageOSCluster` CR (Custom Resource).
 Once the controller is ready, a StorageOS cluster definition can be created.
 The operator will deploy a StorageOS cluster based on the configuration specified in the cluster definition.